A Korn-type inequality in SBD for functions with small jump sets: Preliminaries

 \subsection{Special functions of bounded variation}

-In this section we collect the definitions of SBV and SBD functions.
-Let $\Omega \subset \R^d$ open, bounded with Lipschitz boundary.
-Recall that the space $SBV(\Omega, \R^d)$, abbreviated as $SBV(\Omega)$ hereafter, of \emph{special functions of bounded variation} consists of functions $u \in L^1(\Omega, \R^d)$ whose distributional derivative $Du$ is a finite Radon measure, which splits into an absolutely continuous part with density $\nabla u$ with respect to Lebesgue measure and a singular part $D^j u$.
-The Cantor part $D^c u$ of $D^j u$ vanishes and thus we have
+In this section we collect the definitions of $SBV$ and $SBD$ functions.
+Let $\Omega \subset \R^d$ be an open, bounded set with Lipschitz boundary.
+Recall that the space $SBV(\Omega, \R^d)$, abbreviated as $SBV(\Omega)$ hereafter, of \emph{special functions of bounded variation} consists of functions $u \in L^1(\Omega, \R^d)$ whose distributional derivative $Du$ is a finite Radon measure, which splits into an absolutely continuous part with density $\nabla u$ with respect to Lebesgue measure and a singular part $D^s u$.
+The Cantor part $D^c u$ of $D^s u$ vanishes and thus we have

 where ${\cal H}^{d-1}$ denotes the $(d-1)$-dimensional Hausdorff measure, $J_u$ (the `crack path') is an ${\cal H}^{d-1}$-rectifiable set in $\Omega$, $\xi_u$ is a normal of $J_u$ and $[u] = u^+ - u^-$ (the `crack opening') with $u^{\pm}$ being the one-sided limits of $u$ at $J_u$.
 If in addition $\nabla u \in L^p(\Omega)$ for $1 < p < \infty$ and ${\cal H}^{d-1}(J_u) < \infty$, we write $u \in SBV^p(\Omega)$.
 Moreover, $SBV_{\rm loc}(\Omega)$ denotes the space of functions which belong to $SBV(\Omega')$ for every open set $\Omega' \subset \subset \Omega$.